singhaln93/rust-practice/README.md

 cargo test                  # For unit testing cargo doc --target-dir=docs/doxygen-html
 ```
+For more information on cargo refer [the cargo book](https://doc.rust-lang.org/cargo/)
 ### Rust Code Formatting
 You can use `format document` of vscode or `rustfmt`
 ```bash